-Accept the Challenge to Advance your Career
+Accept the Challenge to Advance

-Make a Commitment to Meet the Changing Health Care Needs of our Society
+Make a Commitment to Meet the Changing Health Care

 - Programs received 10-year accreditation from Commission on Collegiate Nursing Education

-- Nurse anesthesia program is a full time in-residence program
+- Nurse Anesthesia Program is a full-time in-residence program

 Your Experience at Otterbein

-The Doctor of Nursing Practice Program is an online program which includes virtual webinar based meetings.
-There are three on campus visits required during the course of the program (orientation, project proposal, & final project presentation).
-Some courses have optional face to face sessions as well.
+The Doctor of Nursing Practice Program is an online program which includes virtual webinar-based meetings.
+Some majors also require on-campus classes.
+All majors require at least three on-campus visits during the course of the program (orientation, project proposal presentation, & final project presentation).
+Some courses have optional face-to-face sessions as well.

 The Family Nurse Practitioner Program is taught through online, hybrid and on campus classroom course work.
 Advanced Assessment and Advanced Procedure Skills courses are taught on campus in our skill’s labs.
 Students are prepared to enter into their preceptored clinical experiences.

-The Nurse Anesthetist Program classes are held at Grant Medical Center, downtown Columbus.
+The Nurse Anesthetist Program classes are held at Grant Medical Center in downtown Columbus.
 In addition to studying the science and application of anesthesia, we spend time on communication, emotional intelligence and being prepared for the pressures that come with the nurse anesthetist role.
 Simulated patient care experiences combine with a high volume of cases and clinical hours to prepare you for practice.

 You'll enjoy the faculty-student relationship as our smaller class size allows for a more intimate experience with your professors.
-Many of your faculty continue to work as Advanced Practice Registered Nurses, bringing a high-level of expertise to the course content that is relevant and applicable to today’s nursing practice.
+Most of your faculty continue to work as Advanced Practice Registered Nurses, bringing a high-level of expertise to the course content that is relevant and applicable to today’s nursing practice.
 Our faculty consistently collaborate with other professionals in the healthcare care community and serve on boards, present at national conferences, and publish in professional journals.